KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Installation Method:** TSLPatcher Mod & Loose-File Patch

 **Installation Instructions:** Ignore all the loose files in the folder; use the TSLPatcher to install the mod.
+Then copy the two files from the patch into override.

 ___